-The second round of funding for the Country Racing Program will open today, Racing Minister Stirling Hinchliffe has announced.
+The fourth round of funding for the Country Racing Program is now open.

-The second round of CRP applications will open today and will run through until January 31, 2020 via the online application process on RQ’s RaceCube.
+The fourth round of CRP applications opens today and will run through until Wednesday, October 13, 2021.

-Click here for further information on the second round of CRP funding.
+Click here for further information on the fourth round of CRP funding.